amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 **Arguments**

-input_model_path: (String) This parameter specifies the file path of the input model that is to be pre-processed for quantization.
+``input_model_path``: (String) This parameter specifies the file path of the input model that is to be pre-processed for quantization.

-output_model_path: (String) This parameter specifies the file path where the pre-processed model will be saved.
+``output_model_path``: (String) This parameter specifies the file path where the pre-processed model will be saved.

-skip_optimization: (Boolean) This flag indicates whether to skip the model optimization step.
+``skip_optimization``: (Boolean) This flag indicates whether to skip the model optimization step.
 If set to True, model optimization will be skipped, which may cause ONNX shape inference failure for some models.
 The default value is False.

-skip_onnx_shape: (Boolean) This flag indicates whether to skip the ONNX shape inference step.
+``skip_onnx_shape``: (Boolean) This flag indicates whether to skip the ONNX shape inference step.
 The symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-skip_symbolic_shape: (Boolean) This flag indicates whether to skip the symbolic shape inference step.
+``skip_symbolic_shape``: (Boolean) This flag indicates whether to skip the symbolic shape inference step.
 Symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-auto_merge: (Boolean) This flag determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
+``auto_merge``: (Boolean) This flag determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
 The default value is False.

-int_max: (Integer) This parameter specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
+``int_max``: (Integer) This parameter specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
 The default value is 2**31 - 1.

-guess_output_rank: (Boolean) This flag indicates whether to guess the output rank to be the same as input 0 for unknown operations.
+``guess_output_rank``: (Boolean) This flag indicates whether to guess the output rank to be the same as input 0 for unknown operations.
 The default value is False.

-verbose: (Integer) This parameter controls the level of detailed information logged during inference.
-A value of 0 turns off logging, 1 logs warnings, and 3 logs detailed information.
-The default value is 0.
+``verbose``: (Integer) This parameter controls the level of detailed information logged during inference.
+   - 0 turns off logging (default)
+   - 1 logs warnings
+   - 3 logs detailed information.

-save_as_external_data: (Boolean) This flag determines whether to save the ONNX model to external data.
+``save_as_external_data``: (Boolean) This flag determines whether to save the ONNX model to external data.
 The default value is False.

-all_tensors_to_one_file: (Boolean) This flag indicates whether to save all the external data to one file.
+``all_tensors_to_one_file``: (Boolean) This flag indicates whether to save all the external data to one file.
 The default value is False.

-external_data_location: (String) This parameter specifies the file location where the external file is saved.
+``external_data_location``: (String) This parameter specifies the file location where the external file is saved.
 The default value is "./".

-external_data_size_threshold: (Integer) This parameter specifies the size threshold for external data.
+``external_data_size_threshold``: (Integer) This parameter specifies the size threshold for external data.
 The default value is 1024.

 3. Quantizing Using the vai_q_onnx API
 ######################################